Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### PS Host Application
 The FIR filter AI Engine tutorial uses the embedded PS as an external controller to control the AI Engine graph and data mover PL kernel.
 Review [Programming the PS Host Application Section in the AI Engine Documentation](#ai-engine-documentation) to understand the process to create a host application.

-In addition to the PS host application (`design/app_src/fir_aie_app.cpp`), the AI Engine control code must also be compiled.
-This control code (`aie_control_xrt.cpp`) is generated by the AI Engine compiler when compiling the AI Engine design graph and kernel code.
+In addition to the PS host application (`design/app_src/fir_aie_app.cpp`), you must compile the AI Engine control code.
+The AI Engine compiler generates this control code (`aie_control_xrt.cpp`) when compiling the AI Engine design graph and kernel code.

-The AI Engine control code is used by the PS host application for the following reasons:
+The PS host application uses AI Engine control code for the following reasons:
 * Control the initial loading of the AI Engine kernels
 * Run the graph for several iterations, exit, and reset the AI Engine tiles.

-Within the PS host application, three classes are defined (two for the PL kernels (datamover) and one for the FilterChain graph), which defines methods used to control and monitor the corresponding kernels.
+Within the PS host application, there are three classes defined: two for the PL data mover kernels and one for the FilterChain graph, with methods for controlling and monitoring kernels.

-The main sections of the PS host application code is described in the following subsections:
+The following subsections define the main sections of the PS host application code:

 #### Include graph.cpp
-Includes the `fir_aie_graph.cpp` AI Engine application file.
-This file contains the instantiation of the AI Engine FIR FilterChain data flow graph object, and is required so that the application code understands the structure of the graph.
+The `fir_aie_graph.cpp` AI Engine source file contains the instantiation of the AI Engine FIR FilterChain data flow graph object.
+It also enables the application code to understand the structure of the graph.
 ```
 #include fir_aie_graph.cpp
 ```